akeamc/old-blog/articles/using-an-optocoupler-to-turn-on-a-computer/index.md

 - A Raspberry Pi
 - An optocoupler (4N35 in this guide)
 - A breadboard (if you don't want to solder)
-- A 220 Ω resistor
+- A 220 ohm resistor
 - Some jumper wires (male to female)

 ## Wiring